poojadubey01/To_Do_List/README.md

-# To_Do_List
+# To-Do List Web App

-The To-Do app is a simple tool that helps you keep track of tasks you need to complete.
-You can add tasks with deadlines and categorize them based on their type.
-The app displays the tasks in a table, making it easy to see what needs to be done, when it's due, and its category.
-It is a simple Web made with Ts
+The To-Do List web app is a simple tool that helps you manage your tasks effectively.
+It allows you to keep track of tasks, set deadlines, and categorize them for better organization.

+## Features

+- Add new tasks with deadlines
+- Categorize tasks as "Todo," "Mood Board," or "Exercise Routine"
+- Mark tasks as completed when finished
+- Display tasks in a table format for easy visualization
+- Automatically load tasks from a JSON file at startup

+## Getting Started

+To use the To-Do List app, follow these steps:

+1. Clone this repository to your local machine or download the code as a ZIP file.
+2. Ensure you have [Node.js](https://nodejs.org) installed on your system.
+3. Open a terminal or command prompt, navigate to the project folder, and install dependencies with the following command: